hupili/python-for-data-and-media-communication-gitbook/python-2-vs-python-3.md

 ### syntax of print

-> Python 2’s print statement has been replaced by the`print()`function, meaning that we have to wrap the object that we want to print in parantheses.
-Python 2 doesn’t have a problem with additional parantheses, but in contrast, Python 3 would raise a`SyntaxError`if we called the print function the Python 2-way without the parentheses.
-However, if we have multiple objects inside the parantheses, we will create a tuple, since`print`is a “statement” in Python 2, not a function call.
+> Python 2’s print statement has been replaced by the`print()`function, meaning that we have to wrap the object that we want to print in parentheses.
+Python 2 doesn’t have a problem with additional parentheses, but in contrast, Python 3 would raise a`SyntaxError`if we called the print function the Python 2-way without the parentheses.
+However, if we have multiple objects inside the parentheses, we will create a tuple, since`print`is a “statement” in Python 2, not a function call.

 ### str, bytes, encoding and decoding

 > Python 2 has ASCII`str()`types, separate`unicode()`, but no`byte`type.
-Now, in Python 3, we finally have Unicode \(utf-8\)`str`ings, and 2 byte classes:`byte`and`bytearray`s.
+Now, in Python 3, we finally have Unicode \(utf-8\)`str`, and 2 byte classes:`byte`and`bytearray`.

 Sometimes you need to convert between `bytes` and `str` (unicode string).
 You can use `bytes.decode()` or `str.encode()` for the conversion.
 Read more on the [official unicode support doc](https://docs.python.org/3.3/howto/unicode.html#python-s-unicode-support).